haberdashPI/german_track/_research/plans.md

 - [X] object alone x
 - [X] spatial alone x
 - [X] look at these across time?
-- [X] break salience down into four categories, to see gradient of timeline !!
+- [X] break salience down into four categories, to see gradient of timeline
     - [X] handle multi-class y-values in `testmodel`
 - [X] it would be good to know if there is a build up effect for salience: do we see the same effect for early/late targets?
 - [ ] why are so many weights for targets == 1, is that right?
+- [ ] do the frontal v central features matter? !!
+- [ ] it would be interesting to see the features at the earlier and later timepoints !!
 - [ ] stats
 - [ ] get human data
-- [ ] it would be interesting to see the features at the earlier and later timepoints
-- [ ] do the frontal v central features matter?
 - [ ] can we see any of these effects at an individual/trial-by-trial level?
 - [ ] what do the correct rejection trials early v. late in the trial look like? build-up would predict a change